1. Et In Arcadia Egomania?

 It’s an interesting theory: but I’m not sure there’s any way to objectively prove it until science gets to a point where it can actually acknowledge the existence of The Mauve Zone, or Extra Dimensional entities.
 You have a ton of people with subjective experience of those things, but science doesn’t have a way of detecting or measuring those things yet - at least not one that it has been willing to share with the rest of the class yet.
 Kenneth Grant and his mentor Aleister Crowley were confident that the day would come when science would back them up.

-The problem that has developed since those two august personages related their experiences with the occult is the hysterical echo chamber of conspiracy theorists proclaiming that the descendents of these hybrids, if they are such, are “SHAPESHIFTING REPTILIANS” or “THE BLOODLINE OF THE ANTICHRIST.”
-A couple of things about this:
+The problem that has developed since those two august personages related their experiences with the occult is the hysterical echo chamber of conspiracy theorists who are always freaking out about “SHAPESHIFTING REPTILIANS” or “THE BLOODLINE OF THE ANTICHRIST.”
+Tracy Twyman's involvement entangled the whole thing with what I like to call the "Conspiracy Theory Industrial Complex" and this is still causing complications to this day.

 And I promised I wasn’t just here to drag Tracy Twyman, who is no longer here to defend herself; and I’m sorry, but I wouldn’t need to be so critical of her actions if the fallout from her attempt to influence and control the Dragon Court wasn’t still causing massive problems to this day.